TeshaneCrawford/t.crawford/content/blog/record-and-structs-in-csharp.md

 ---
 title: Records and Structs in C#
-description: Understand the difference between records and structs in C# and when to use each.
+description: A comprehensive guide to understanding the differences between records and structs in C# and when to use each effectively.
 authors:
   - name: Teshane Crawford
     picture: https://github.com/TeshaneCrawford.png